a2hosting/a2-optimized-wp/README.md

 ## Changelog
+### 2.0.9.8
+* Fixed issue with some plugins causing slowdowns on dashboard screen

+### 2.0.9.7
+* Fixed issue with getting current user for some operations
+* Removed incorrect KB link

 ### 2.0.9.3
 * Clearer information when incompatible plugins are detected
 * Fixed issue with gzipping being enabled inadvertantly while changing other settings